micogunbona/News-Summary-Generator/README.md

 # News-Summary-Generator
 This is like a blogging application.
 The platform should source for news around the world and present it to users on a route.
+You can either implement web scraping or make API calls to a platform that generates news already.
+Asides from generating these news articles, anytime a user clicks on any news, you should make use of OpenAPI to summarize the news article before presenting it to them.
+So users are not reading the full news article, they are reading the summary from OpenAPI.
+They can then ask OpenAPI questions based on the summary that was presented to them.